PORTO, PORTUGAL – A COMPLETE TRAVEL GUIDE

 Possibly Porto’s best kept secret is the fishing village of Afurada.
 If you want to experience traditional Portuguese life and eat like a local spend the afternoon in sleepy Afurada.
 Take a look at the communal washing hut for a glimpse at a bizarre tradition and then nibble sardines straight from one of the many street side BBQ’s.
 Afurada is located about 4km west of the port cellars of Vila Nova de Gaia or a short ferry hop from Ouro on Porto side.

 MERCADO DE BOLHÃO

 The emblematic Mercado de Bolhão is one of the most famous markets not only in Porto but in Portugal too.
 The market originated in 1893 when the land was bough by the local council but the actual building wasn’t constructed until 1914.
 A century on and Bolhão has managed to hold on to customers despite the ever growing number of super market chains now available in Porto.
-At the moment the original market is undergoing renovations and is expected to re-open in July 2020 and the sellers have moved to a temporary space.
-Although the market space is less charming than its predecessor the quality of the produce is exactly the same and even if you visit before the original building is completed I urge you to shop for some local produce here.
+The newly renovated market is a must-visit in Porto.

 FINDING HIDDEN CAFES, RESTAURANTS + BARS